giantswarm/docs/src/content/basics/nodepools/index.md

 Once a node pool has been created, as soon as the workers are available, they will join the cluster and appear in your `kubectl get nodes` listing.
-You can identify the nodes' node pool using the `giantswarm.io/machine-deployment` label.
+You can identify the nodes' node pool using the `giantswarm.io/machine-deployment` label on AWS clusters and `giantswarm.io/machine-pool` label on Azure clusters.

-The example `kubectl` command below will list all nodes with role, node pool ID, and name.
+The example `kubectl` command below will list all nodes with role, node pool ID, and name for an AWS cluster.

 ```nohighlight
 kubectl get nodes \